 Google Fiber, for example, compensated its customers with a $4 credit for a minor service outage that many never even realized had occurred.

-A service outage can be a huge blow on companies’ reputation and financial health.
+Service interruptions can be a huge blow to companies’ reputations and financial health.
 But if you plan for it properly, and have a well-thought-out communication strategy in place, you can turn the problem into an opportunity for your customer service to shine.